PieraRiccio/LSTM-Music-Discriminator/README.md

-## Music Genre Classification with LSTMs
+## Music Discriminator with LSTMs

- * Classify music files based on genre from the GTZAN music corpus
- * GTZAN corpus is included for easy of use
+ * Discriminate music as being composed by humans or by a generative model.
  * Use multiple layers of LSTM Recurrent Neural Nets
- * Implementations in PyTorch, Keras ~& Darknet.~
+ * Implementations in PyTorch and Keras.

 ### Test trained LSTM model
  In the `./weights/` you can find trained model weights and model architecture.